 The profile feature allows you to customize a page showcasing your career experience, education, interests, and skills to potential employers and connections.
 Writing a strong LinkedIn profile "About Me" that communicates who you really are will give you more return on investment than a summary that lists job stats and position titles.
 The tricky part can be knowing what exactly to write.

 Writing a winning profile summary is really all about substance and style.
 What you say draws people in and how you say it helps to increase interactions on your page.
-While there is no right or wrong way to present yourself in a profile bio, here are some tips on what you can say and how you can say it.
-You don't have to start from scratch!
+While there is no right or wrong way to present yourself in a profile bio, here are some suggestions on what you can say and how you can say it.

 (Please note: We refer to the "About Me" section interchangeably as a profile bio or profile summary.)